Bjorøy Tunnel: Planning

-Since 1966, Bjorøy had been served by the Alvøen–Bjorøyhamn Ferry.
-The plans for a tunnel to Bjorøy were first launched by the engineer Jack Jahnsen in 1980.
-These were based on the then under construction 2,890-metre Vardø Tunnel, which became the first subsea tunnel in Norway when it opened in 1982.
-He had a meeting at his place on 18 December 1980, to which the three municipal councilors from Bjorøy also were invited, where he tried to get support for the tunnel, which would be the topic of a municipal council meeting on 20 December.
+Since 1966, Bjorøyna had been served by the Alvøen–Bjorøyhamn Ferry.
+The plans for a tunnel to Bjorøyna were first launched by the engineer Jack Jahnsen in 1980.
+These were based on the then under construction 2890 m Vardø Tunnel, which became the first subsea tunnel in Norway when it opened in 1982.
+He had a meeting at his place on 18 December 1980, to which the three municipal councilors from Bjorøyna also were invited, where he tried to get support for the tunnel, which would be the topic of a municipal council meeting on 20 December.
 The council unanimously voted in favour of establishing a committee to look into the tunnel.
-The committee was established on 6 January 1981 and concluded that there were three alternative possibilities to build a fixed link to Bjorøy: a bridge from the island over Søre Steinsundet via Vestre Steinsundholmen, Kjerringholmen and Kaggen to Søre Snekkevik on Litlesotra; a tunnel under Vatlestraumen to Håkonshella; or a bridge over Vatlestraumen to Håkonshella or Kongshaug.
+The committee was established on 6 January 1981 and concluded that there were three alternative possibilities to build a fixed link to Bjorøyna: a bridge from the island over Søre Steinsundet via Vestre Steinsundholmen, Kjerringholmen and Kaggen to Søre Snekkevik on Litlesotra; a tunnel under Vatlestraumen to Håkonshella; or a bridge over Vatlestraumen to Håkonshella or Kongshaug.